 Man Mo Temple

-Tank Lane and the antique market
+Tank Lane and the Antique Market

-On the same street, there’s also a hipster Scandinavian coffee place and in the same area, there’s the antique market.
-Vibrant, colorful, offering plenty of picture opportunities and small coffee shops.
+On the same street, there’s also a hipster Scandinavian coffee place, and in the same area, there’s the antique market.

 ArtLane One